rashidmajeed/react-nginx-docker/README.md

 # Dockerized node-react-postgresql App

-This project demonstrates how docker can be used to run node, postgresql, react in containers. nginx is for proxy to backend api and client sie routes.
+This project demonstrates how docker can be used to run node, postgresql, react in containers. nginx is for proxy to backend api and client side routes.

 ## Screenshots for the project
 ![recipe1](https://user-images.githubusercontent.com/21228768/50936601-99c18500-1470-11e9-8c47-187773b1385c.jpg)